adamchainz/pelican_novapost/content/merging-the-right-way.rst

    # Some cleanup.
    hg tag --remove my-tip

-Looks a bit boring, isn't it?
+A sequence of 5 commands to replace ``hg pull && hg merge default``... seems a bit boring, isn't it?
 In fact, it looks like `rebasing`_.

 ********